DLR-SF/Extract_Selfx_Terms/README.md

 The tool produces three different output-files:
 1. **Self-X terms => Papers:** This output file contains a list of all self-x terms, the amount of papers which named them and the related filenames.
 Its name can be configured with property *output_selfx*.
-2. **Papers => Self-X terms:** This output file contains a list of all papers with matches, the number of self-x terms used and lists the self-x terms which have been found by this paper.
+2. **Papers => Self-X terms:** This output file contains a list of all papers with matches, the number of self-x terms used and lists the self-x terms which have been found in this paper.
 The name of the output file can be configured with property *output_paper*.
-3. **Raw results:** All matches of the regular expression will be exportet into output file that has been configured in *output_raw*.
+3. **Raw results:** All matches of the regular expression will be exported to output file that has been configured in *output_raw*.
 It contains matches that have been extracted from pdf, cleaned and checked against exclude critera.
 In contrast to the other files the terms haven't been unified and include duplicates, so that a user can use this file to optimize parameters *unify_words_regex* and *unify_words_replacement* for unification.
 Moreover the length of each term has been calculated to support fine-tuning parameter *max_length_term* (maximum allowed length).

 You can define a root folder for output files by specifying *rootdir_output* in configuration.
 This will be the place where the output of the tool will be stored.